Greek Councils and Recruitment Process

 National Pan-Hellenic Council Membership Selection

 Unlike the other councils, NPHC chapters conduct their membership selection or "membership intake process" independently and at different times.
 Chapters usually conduct interest meetings that are relatively formal in nature.
-Students must usually provide transcripts and letters of recommendation.
+Each organization’s process may differ, but interested students should be prepared to provide additional documentation, such as transcripts and letters of recommendation..
 Note that NPHC organizations do not permit freshmen to join during their first semester and some require sophomore standing in order to apply for the intake process.